brianshih1/mini-key-value-db/mdbook/src/chapter_3/dealing_with_anomalies.md

 - the uncommitted write intent has a **bigger** timestamp: the read ignores the intent and returns the key with the biggest timestamp less than the read timestamp.
 - the uncommitted write intent has a **smaller** timestamp: the read needs to wait for the transaction associated with the write intent to be finalized (aborted or committed)

+We now see the scenarios in which the commit timestamp is adjusted.
+However, advancing the commit timestamp may be problematic at times.
+Let's look at this in more detail in the next page!